 Coast Guards also undertake armed sea transport of troops and military equipment around the country.

 The Indian Ocean CommissionSince 1996, the Maldives has been the official progress monitor of the Indian Ocean Commission.
 Since 2002, the Maldives has expressed interest in the work of the Indian Ocean Commission but has not applied for membership.
 The interest of the Maldives relates to its identity as a small island state, especially in relation to matters of economic development and environmental preservation, and its desire to forge close relations with France, a main actor in the IOC region.
-The Maldives is a founding member of the South Asian Association for Regional Cooperation, SAARC, and as former protectorate of Great Britain, joined the Commonwealth in 1982, some 17 years after gaining independence from Great Britain.
+The Maldives is a founder member of the South Asian Association for Regional Cooperation, SAARC, and as former protectorate of Great Britain, joined the Commonwealth in 1982, some 17 years after gaining independence from Great Britain.
 The Maldives enjoys close ties with Seychelles and Mauritius, who like the Maldives are members of the Commonwealth.
 The Maldives and Comoros are also both members of the Organisation of Islamic Conference.
 The Maldives has refused to enter into any negotiations with Mauritius over the demarcation of the maritime border between the Maldives and the British Indian Ocean Territory, pointing out that under international law, the sovereignty of the Chagos Archipelago rests with the UK, with whom negotiations were started in 1991.

 The official and common language is Dhivehi, an Indo-European language having some similarities with Elu, the ancient Sinhalese language.
-The first known script used to write Dhivehi is Eveyla akuru script which is found in historical recording of kings (raadhavalhi).
+The first known script use to write Dhivehi is Eveyla akuru script which is found in historical recording of kings (raadhavalhi).
 Later a script called Dhives akuru was introduced and used for a long period.
 The present-day written script is called Thaana and is written from right to left.
 Thaana is said to be introduced by the reign of Mohamed Thakurufaanu.
 English is used widely in commerce and increasingly as the medium of instruction in government schools.

 The language is of Indic Sanskritic origin, which points at a later influence from the north of the subcontinent.
 According to the legends, the kingly dynasty that ruled the country in the past has its origin there.